nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 - We have items on the call stack and as soon as something comes up like setTimeout i.e. not part of JS but part of Web API

-- Call Stack is going to say "I have something that is not here for me, its for the web browser (web api).
-So its says hey web API this is something for you, I don't know what to do with this, please take care of it" and Web API is going to say "Ahh I know that to do with setTimeout, let me take care of it and do that in the background"
+- Call Stack is going to say "I have something that is not here for me, it's for the web browser (Web API).
+So it says hey Web API this is something for you, I don't know what to do with this, please take care of it" and Web API is going to say "Ahh I know that to do with setTimeout, let me take care of it and do that in the background"

-- Once the (setTimeout ) async operation is served by Web API, it will push the data (usually a callback) of async operation into Callback Queue
+- Once the (setTimeout) the async operation is served by Web API, it will push the data (usually a callback) of async operation into Callback Queue

-- Event Loop continuously checks if there is any callback in the Callback Queue and the Call Stack is empty or not, If Call Stack is empty then Event loop is going to pop the callback from Callback Queue and push it into Call Stack and now JS Engine execute it. eg1a
+- Event Loop continuously checks if there is any callback in the Callback Queue and whether the Call Stack is empty or not, If Call Stack is empty then the Event loop is going to pop the callback from Callback Queue and push it into Call Stack and now JS Engine execute it. eg1a
 ```javascript
 console.log('1');